 It was common practice for fishermen of this time to fish at night.
 The cooling waters drew fish to the surface.
 Fishermen could also use torches or lamps to attract fish to the surface so nets could be drawn up to catch them.
 They would use a large, weighted net thrown from a boat and then dragged toward shore.
 Sometimes two boats stretched the net between.
 In this case they fished all night but caught nothing.

 It is interesting that Jesus asks Peter 3 times if he loved him.
 Perhaps it is a parallel to the fact that Peter denied Jesus three times during the trial.
 Much has been said concerning the three questions Jesus asked.
 Although the original conversation took place in the Aramaic language, the account is written in Greek.
 The first two times Jesus asks Peter if he truly loved him.
-The Greek word is from “agape” which refers to a divine love that involves a commitment to wanting the best for the other person.
+The Greek word is “agape” which refers to a divine love that involves a commitment to wanting the best for the other person.
 Twice Jesus asks Peter if he loves him in this way.
 Peter answers both times but uses a different word for love.
-It is the word “phileo” which means more of a fondness or emotional love.
+It is the word “phileo” which means more of a fondness or emotional love like the love friends have for one another.
 So Jesus asks Peter if he loves him in a deep committed way and Peter answers “I love you with the fondness of a friend.“ Finally, the third time, Jesus asks Peter if he loves him with the fondness of a friend and Peter answers that he does.
 Perhaps this is all about the fact that Peter had often claimed deep love for Jesus but then let him down when he denied him.
 Now Peter is more humble and unwilling to make brash statements that he cannot live up to.

 All Christian leaders are called to “feed the sheep” or take care of the people they lead (1 Peter 5:1-4; Hebrews 13:7).
 Peter is not the only one.
 Perhaps Jesus knows that Peter needs special affirmation after the denial.
 Perhaps he wanted the others to hear that he accepted Peter.